microsoft/service-fabric-observer/README.md

 For more information about **the design of FabricObserver**, please see the [Design readme](./Documentation/Design.md).

 ## Build and run

+**It is highly recommended that you only deploy code built from the main branch into your production clusters.**

 1. Clone the repo.
 2. Install [.NET 6](https://dotnet.microsoft.com/download/dotnet-core/6.0)